 Therapists sometimes use a combination of proven modalities: “My PT used some acupuncture to help break up the cording!
 It took away all the pain!!”
 Another member said their therapist “broke up hardened tissue with massage and a low-level laser.”

 Home exercises are often prescribed as an adjunct to clinical therapy.
 “My physical therapist recommended self-massages and two other sets of exercises, along with using weights and bands,” said one member.
 Another added: “The more I exercise, the fewer problems I have with my lymphedema.”

 Not doing “homework” has consequences, members admit.
-“When I forget to do the exercises, [my arm] gets so tight, I have to get it loosened up again,” said one woman.
+“When I forget to do the exercises, [my arm] gets so tight, I have to get it loosened up again,” said one member.
 “I used to do my arm exercises in the evening while I watched TV.
-Last night I forgot, so I’m now raising my left arm while I brush my teeth with my right,” she explained.
+Last night I forgot, so I’m now raising my left arm while I brush my teeth with my right.”

 “Just finished my first hour using the lymphedema pump at home!
 My hand and forearm actually feel normal again (soft and wrinkly instead of swollen and tight),” shared one MyBCTeam member.
 Said another: “My lymphedema ‘air sleeve’ is working wonders.
 I can’t wait to go to bed and not have to worry about rolling over my arm anymore!”

 Manual (by hand) lymph drainage is a form of massage that helps drain extra fluid away from tissues affected by lymphedema.
 Manual lymph drainage and other forms of massage can help relieve lymphedema symptoms.

 One member uses this technique in addition to a compression sleeve and glove.
 “I am currently in therapy with a lymphedema specialist who massages my left arm and chest to drain the fluid.
 It really works.”
 Another member also experienced positive results: “I saw a lymphedema therapist, and she taught me different massages to help soften the hardened areas.”